Fit-Yonder/Fit-Yonder.github.io/index.md

 ## Creighton

-Fit Yonder is a great helper for random convenient workouts anywhere with a nice user friendly looking website.
+"Fit Yonder is a great helper for random convenient workouts anywhere with a nice user friendly looking website."

 ## Tyler Chong